-The history of the entry into the Promised Land followed by that of the period of the judges and early monarchy may not appear to readers today as a source for expounding the Christian faith.
+The history of the entry into the Promised Land followed by the period of the Judges and early monarchy may not appear to readers today as a source for expounding the Christian faith.
 But the church fathers readily found parallels, or types, in the narrative that illumined the New Testament.
-An obvious link was the similarity in name between Joshua, Moses' successor, and Jesus--indeed, in Greek both names are identical.
+An obvious link was the similarity in name between Joshua, Moses' successor, and Jesus—indeed, in Greek the names are identical.
 Thus Joshua was consistently interpreted as a type of Christ.
 So too was Samuel.
 David was recognized as an ancestor of Jesus, and parallels between their two lives were readily explored.
 And Ruth, in ready fashion, was seen as a type of the church.

-Another key source for the selections found here derives from question-and-answer format, such as Questions on the Heptateuch from Augustine, Questions on the Octateuch from Theodoret of Cyr and Thirty Questions on 1 Samuel from Bede.
-The remainder of materials come from a wide variety of occasional and doctrinal writings, which make mention of the biblical texts to support the arguments.
+Another key source for the selections found here derives from question-and-answer format, such as Questions on the Heptateuch from Augustine, Questions on the Octateuch from Theodoret of Cyr, and Thirty Questions on 1 Samuel from Bede.
+The remainder of materials come from a wide variety of occasional and doctrinal writings, which make mention of these biblical texts to support their arguments.